jbaker8935/switcheroo/design.md

   execution efficiency.
 - Captures optional move diagnostics and hint traces to aid tuning and exposes host-callable getters for debugging.
-- Allows registration of progress callbacks during iterative deepening search to enable real-time UI updates with depth and node count information.
-- Maintains an active search context so high-frequency helpers such as `ai_immediate_win_available` can emit throttled progress callbacks, keeping the HUD "thinking" indicator and mouse polling lively during deep searches.
-- Coordinates with `ui_progress.c/.h` to animate the "AI Agent Thinking" message and keep the mouse cursor responsive during search.
-- Detects shallow inevitability states by scanning the current player's legal replies; when every option concedes an opponent immediate win, the engine skips negamax and relies on the existing heuristic selector so losing positions resolve without unnecessary deep search overhead.
+- Exposes helpers for inevitability analysis so host tests can flag positions where every reply grants the opponent an immediate win.
 - Supports optional blunder behaviour controlled by configuration: Learning and Easy difficulties can intentionally allow an opponent immediate win, while Standard can allow an opponent forcing line.
-A per-turn percentage controls whether a blunder overrides the search result, and Expert ignores the feature entirely.
+A per-turn percentage controls whether a blunder overrides the selected move, and Expert ignores the feature entirely.
 - Supports difficulty-specific randomness by sampling from the top-ranked move list using a seeded LCG; Learning/Easy favour larger candidate sets with